Rustixir/darkbird/README.md

 ## Features
-- **Database level**: darkbird was storage, but from ( vsn 5.0.0 ) is full-featured database because provide Schema for building database and all operation do with database struct
+- **Database level**: darkbird was storage, but from ( vsn 5.0.0 ) is full-featured database because provide Schema for building database and all operation do with database layer
 - **Persistent**: Uses a _non-blocking_ write-ahead-logging engine for data persistence, storing data to multiple pages.
 - **In-memory**: Data is stored in memory, with two modes (_DiskCopies_, _RamCopies_), the first persisting data to disk and reloading the data into memory after restart.
 - **Concurrency**: Uses a high-concurrent HashMap ([_DashMap_](https://github.com/xacrimon/conc-map-bench)) and doesn't require Mutex/RwLock for thread synchronization.